C/2022 E3 (ZTF): Near perihelion

 The comet reached its perihelion on 12 January 2023, at a distance of 1.11 AU.
 The first naked-eye observations of the comet occurred on 16 and 17 January, with the comet having an estimated magnitude of 5.4 and 6.0 respectively.
 Strong solar wind from a coronal mass ejection caused a disconnection event of the ion tail of the comet on 17 January, making it appear broken.
 On 22 January an anti-tail became visible.
 This tail appears pointing toward the Sun and opposite the dust and ion tails.
 It is caused by particles lying on a disk on the orbital plane of the comet, and when Earth aligns with that plane, they look like a reverse tail.
 XMM-Newton X-ray space telescope observed the comet on 23 January, but it was only faintly detected.

 The comet's closest approach to Earth was on 1 February 2023, at a distance of 0.28 AU.
 As of 31 January 2023, the comet had an apparent magnitude of about 5; its coma was reported to be about 20' across.
-The central region of the coma measured bout 4 arcminutes across, which corresponds to diameter of 50,000 km, and featured two jets about 20 arcseconds long.
-During its closest approach to Earth, it was near the north celestial pole and located within the Camelopardalis constellation.
-The moon was a waxing gibbous and the brightening moon hampered viewing the comet without optical aid.
+The central region of the coma measured bout 4 arcminutes across, which corresponds to diameter of 50000 km, and featured two jets about 20 arcseconds long.
+During its closest approach to Earth, it was near the north celestial pole and located within the constellation Camelopardalis.
+The moon was in the waxing gibbous phase and the brightening moon hampered viewing the comet without optical aid.
 On 5 February, at the full moon, the comet passed 1.5 degrees from the bright star Capella.
 On 6 February, C/2022 E3 (ZTF) visually passed near comet C/2022 U2 (ATLAS).
 On 10 to 11 February, the comet passed 1.5 degrees from Mars and, on 13 to 15 February, passed in front of the Hyades star cluster.